United States Department of Justice National Security Division

-The United States Department of Justice National Security Division (NSD) handles national security functions of the department.
+The United States Department of Justice National Security Division (NSD) handles national security functions of the United States Department of Justice.
 Created by the 2005 USA PATRIOT Act reauthorization, the division consolidated all of the department's national security and intelligence functions into a single division.
 The division is headed by the assistant attorney general for national security.

 History

 The National Security Division was created under Section 506 of the 2005 USA PATRIOT Act reauthorization, which was signed into law by President George W. Bush on March 9, 2006.

 It consolidated the department's national security efforts within one unit, bringing together attorneys from the Counterterrorism Section and Counterespionage Section of the Criminal Division and from the Office of Intelligence Policy and Review (OIPR), with their specialized expertise in the Foreign Intelligence Surveillance Act and other intelligence matters.
 This fulfilled a recommendation of the Iraq Intelligence Commission (Commission on the Intelligence Capabilities of the United States Regarding Weapons of Mass Destruction).

 In 2010, its budget was $88 million.